codeclimate/codeclimate-rubocop/config/contents/layout/line_length.md

-This cop checks the length of lines in the source code.
+Checks the length of lines in the source code.
 The maximum length is configurable.
 The tab size is configured in the `IndentationWidth` of the `Layout/IndentationStyle` cop.